NubeDev/legacy-docs/chapter/datasheets/boards/pyscan.md

 - **RFID/NFC reader**: NXP MFRC63002HN, 151

 ### Driver
-The Windows 7 driver for Pyscan is located in: https://docs.pycom.io/chapter/pytrackpysense/installation/drivers.html For other Operating Systems there's no driver required.
+The Windows 7 driver for Pyscan is located [here](../../pytrackpysense/installation/drivers.md) For other Operating Systems there's no driver required.

 ### Pinout